CoinPayments Review

 Recommendation

-Use CoinPayments only if maximum altcoin variety is a business requirement that outweighs compliance considerations.
-Unregulated crypto casinos targeting the altcoin community will find value here.
+Use CoinPayments only if a same-week launch with zero commitment outweighs compliance considerations, because the altcoin-breadth reason to pick it expired with the May 2025 revamp.
+Small unregulated crypto books that just want a cashier live will find value here.
 MGA or UKGC-licensed operators should document their due diligence thoroughly if proceeding, or choose CoinGate or NOWPayments instead.
 If your crypto volume is under $50k monthly, NOWPayments does everything CoinPayments does for the major coins at a comparable or lower fee with better documentation and no regulatory red flags.
-Updated April 2026.

 Pros

-• Instant crypto settlement.
+- Instant crypto settlement.
 No T+1, no T+3, no waiting.
 Deposits confirm immediately after the May 2025 platform update.
 Crypto arrives in your merchant wallet instantly.
-Faster than any fiat settlement in our database.
+Faster than any fiat settlement in the catalog.
 If you can manage crypto on your balance sheet, this is the fastest money flow available.

 Cons

-• No iGaming platform connectors.
+- No iGaming platform connectors.
 No SoftSwiss, no Slotegrator, no EveryMatrix.
-CoinsPaid and CoinGate both have SoftSwiss and Slotegrator connectors ready.
+CoinsPaid covers SoftSwiss through a connector that SoftSwiss's own partner list confirms.
 Custom API integration required for every platform.

 Ready to evaluate CoinPayments for your business?